openstack/nova/doc/source/reference/policy-enforcement.rst

   rule for all the APIs.
 Deployer can't get better granularity control for the APIs.

-* More easy way to override default policy settings for deployer.
-And Currently all the API(EC2, V2, V2.1) rules mix in one policy.json file.

 These are the kinds of things we need to make easier:

 1. Operator wants to enable a specific role to access the service API which